dblacka/jdnssec-tools/README.md

         ant

-4. You can build the distribution tarballs with 'ant dist'.
-You can run the tools directly from the build area (without building the jdnssec-tools.jar file) by using the ./bin/\_jdnssec_* wrappers.
+4. You can build the distribution tarballs with 'ant dist', although the main `ant` build command will have built the primary jar file.

-5. Alternatively, build the project using gradle:

-        gradlew clean
-        gradlew assemble -i

-The resulting jar file gets generated in build/libs.

 The source for this project is available in git on github: <https://github.com/dblacka/jdnssec-tools>

+### Using the one-jar distribution

+As of version 0.20, there is a one-jar (aka an executable jar) as part of the distribution.
+It can also be downloaded from the [releases](https://github.com/dblacka/jdnssec-tools/releases) page.

+1. Fetch the one-jar distribution.
+2. Invoke with `java -jar jdnssec-tools-x.x.x.jar`

+    java -jar jdnssec-tools-x.x.x.jar signzone -h

 ---